-Electronic, mobile, digital health approaches in cardiology and for cardiovascular health.
+Cardiovascular medicine with focus on electronic, mobile, and digital health approaches in cardiology and for cardiovascular health

-JMIR Cardio (inaugural Editor-in-Chief: Nico Bruining) is a sister journal of the Journal of Medical Internet Research (JMIR), the top cited journal in health informatics (Impact Factor 2015: 4.532).
-It covers electronic / digital health approaches in cardiology and for cardiovascular health, which includes ehealth and mhealth approaches for the prevention and treatment of cardiovascular conditions.
+JMIR Cardio focuses on cardiovascular medicine with a special emphasis on health services research and electronic / digital health approaches in cardiology and for cardiovascular health, which includes ehealth and mhealth approaches for the prevention and treatment of cardiovascular conditions.

 JMIR Cardio is indexed in Sherpa Romeo, DOAJ, PubMed, PubMed Central, and Scopus.
 JMIR Cardio is an open access journal.